-From birthday cards to loyalty emails, a hint of personalisation can always reach the reader’s heart.
+From birthday cards to loyalty emails, a hint of personalization can always reach the reader’s heart.
 Almost inevitably, the smart world we live in today calls for many things involving a screen and a click.
-Whilst the digitalised lifestyle brings in a great deal of convenience, we cannot deny that it is, to some extent, impersonal.
-Moreover, in an industry like hospitality, where guests prefer to be known, remembered and treated exceptionally, delivering their needs, digitally or directly, with a hint of a personal element is incredibly important.
-What are a few key tips to fuel guest experience with the power of personalisation?
+Whilst the digitalized lifestyle brings in a great deal of convenience, we cannot deny that it is, to some extent, impersonal.
+Moreover, in an industry like hospitality, where guests prefer to be known, remembered, and treated exceptionally, delivering their needs, digitally or directly, with a hint of a personal element is incredibly important.
+What are a few key tips to fuel guest experience with the power of personalization?
 Read on to find out.

 From booking to checkout, staying connected with your guests can help make them feel special.
 The pandemic might have called for a contactless journey, which eliminates personal contact.
 Still, ironically, technology is assisting hotel staff to stay connected through Hotel ERP and other integrated solutions.
 Since guests more often use online check-in and a digital key to access their room, hoteliers can make them feel welcome by setting the tone for a great stay by sending a personalised welcome email or text when guests arrive.
 Chatbots are also a great way to help respond to guest questions 24/7 and make them feel well looked after.